ljm565/patientsim-pkg/README.md

 ## Quick Starts 🚀
+*If you plan to run this simulation with real clinical data or other sensitive information, you must use Vertex AI (for Gemini) or Azure OpenAI (for GPT).
+When using Azure OpenAI, be sure to opt out of human review of the data to maintain compliance and ensure privacy protection.*

 > [!NOTE]
 > Before using the LLM API, you must provide the API key for each model directly or specify it in a `.env` file.
 > * *gemini-\**: If you set the model to a Gemini LLM, you must have your own GCP API key in the `.env` file, with the name `GOOGLE_API_KEY`.
 The code will automatically communicate with GCP.